Juniper Networks (JNPR) Q3 2017 Results - Earnings Call Transcript

 Operator

 Our next question is from Mark Moskowitz from Barclays.
 Please go ahead.
 I'm sorry, Mark, your line is live.
-(21:46) on mute by accident.
+Might be on mute by accident.

 Kathleen Nemeth - Juniper Networks, Inc.